-By default, Melodyne makes its own determination, based on the characteristics of the sound, as to which is the best algorithm to apply, distinguishing between three types of material:
+By default, Melodyne makes its own determination, based on the characteristics of the sound, as to which is the best algorithm to apply, distinguishing between these types of material:

-- Percussive material, in which case the "Percussive" algorithm is selected. - Monophonic melodic material, in which case the "Melodic" algorithm is selected. - Polyphonic material, in which case the "Polyphonic Sustain" algorithm is selected.
+- Percussive material, in which case the "Percussive" algorithm is selected. - Monophonic melodic material, in which case the "Melodic" algorithm is selected. - Polyphonic material, in which case, depending upon the audio material, either the "Polyphonic Decay" or the "Polyphonic Sustain" algorithm is selected.